KablamoOSS/kerosene/packages/kerosene/readme.md

 If the status is in the 5XX range, it will throw a ServerError.

+All other non-2XX statuses are thrown as an HttpError.

 ## Function

 ### `timeout(delay, { signal? }?)`